decentraland/documentation/content/creator/scenes/blockchain/poap-tokens.md

 ```

 {{< hint warning >}}
-**📔 Note**   You don't need to send the actual list of claim codes that POAP sent you via email.
+**📔 Note**:  You don't need to send the actual list of claim codes that POAP sent you via email.
 The Decentraland POAP server fetches these claim codes on its own when you send this request.
 {{< /hint >}}

 #### Run tests